Previous dayApril 15, 2026Next day

 26.7 km---✓ ReviewedUSGS →

-A magnitude 2.1 earthquake was recorded 57 km ESE of Port Graham, Alaska on April 15, 2026 at 20:17 UTC.
-At a depth of 26.7 km, the event was shallow crustal.
-The epicenter is at 59.090°, -150.958°.
+On April 15, 2026, worldwide seismic activity registered a magnitude 2.1 earthquake 57 km ESE of Port Graham, Alaska at 20:17 UTC.
+This was a shallow crustal earthquake, focused at 26.7 km depth.
+Coordinates: 59.090°, -150.958°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-15